Blankety Blanks with Graham Kennedy

 It initially ran for 2 seasons and was based on a US game show called Match Game.

 The show featured a panel of celebrities and 2 contestants.
-The contestants and celebrities were read a statement with a word missing and they had all had to come up with a word to fill in the blank.
+The contestants and celebrities were read a statement with a word missing and they all had to come up with a word to fill in the blank.

 The contestant whose blank word matched with the most celebrities was the winner and would go on to play a solo round for prize money.